So you want to build muscle? It’s not as straightforward as just downing protein and lifting heavy.

 Weighted Chin Ups & Barbell Bent Over Rows

-Whilst your lats, delts and arms are being fried from the chins, throwing a weight between the feet is a great way to maximise the work your abs and core is doing at the same time.
+Whilst your lats, delts and arms will be fried from performing chin ups, throwing a weight between your feet is a great way to maximise the work that your abs and core are doing at the same time.
 If you can do chin ups before moving into a bent over row (with barbell), which effectively works the entirety of your posterior chain, you can effectively work all your back muscles and be sure to stress the body.

 The chin ups should be from a dead hang (straight arms at the bottom) pulling until your shoulders or chest touch your thumbs and your entire head is above your hands.
 A good target to be able to hit is with a 5-10kg dumbbell held between the feet slightly in front of the body – 8-12 reps for 4 sets.